cpfaff/cafe/README.md

 ### Motivation

 A good data discovery is crucial to answer questions in ecology more efficiently.
-Facet search strategy are famous and spread across the internet used in may different applications.
-Facets represent a powerful tool to restrict a pool of data by numeric and categorical attributes which describing aspects of the search object.
+Facet search strategies are famous and spread across the internet used successfully in may different applications.
+Facets represent a powerful tool to restrict a search space by certain criteria and thus allow to restrict a pool of data by numeric and categorical attributes for a faster discovery of a desired set of data.

 ### Goals

-* Development of a data annotation framework for ecology
+* Development of a simple to use data annotation framework for ecology
 * Community involvement for the development of the schema and the vocabulary

 ### Becoming involved